Biography

 Adela is recognised as a Next Generation Partner for Banking + Finance

-Adela was recognised for Banking and Finance Law and Project Finance and Development Practice.
+Adela was recognised in the areas for Banking and Finance Law and Project Finance and Development Practice.

 Best Lawyers 2024